ryukiri/messaging-client/challenge3/README/README.md

 *   Body text should be rendered in `Lato`, with `Helvetica Neue`, `Helvetica`, `Arial`, and finally `sans-serif` as fallback fonts.
 *   Body text should be rendered at `300` weight
 *   Body text should be rendered at `18` pixels in height
-*   All [headings](http://www.w3schools.com/tags/tag_hn.asp) should be in `Raleway` with the same set of fallback fonts as the body text
+*   All <a href="http://www.w3schools.com/tags/tag_hn.asp" target="_blank">headings</a> should be in `Raleway` with the same set of fallback fonts as the body text
-*   All headings should have no margin on top, but the margin on the bottom should be half the [height of the root element's font size](https://www.sitepoint.com/understanding-and-using-rem-units-in-css/)
+*   All headings should have no margin on top, but the margin on the bottom should be half the <a href="https://www.sitepoint.com/understanding-and-using-rem-units-in-css/" target="_blank">height of the root element's font size</a>
 *   Level 1 headings should use a very thin font weight of `100`
 *   Line height on paragraphs should be `1.43`
 *   Paragraphs should have no margin on top, but the margin on the bottom should be the same height as the root element's font size